(This was written in 2009 but occasionally we will update it

 Here are the rules:

 - Be civil.
-“Flaming” of other writers is not allowed.
-Neither are crude, rude, mean-spirited comments, hate, or personal attacks that fail to add to the overall discourse.
+“Flaming” of writers or other commenters is not allowed.
+Neither are crude, rude, or mean-spirited comments, or personal attacks that fail to add to the overall discourse.
 Name calling is strongly discouraged, however the site’s administrator reserves the right to use the term “idiot” when it is richly deserved.
 Offensive language and unsubstantiated allegations are not allowed.

 - Be on topic, accurate, and helpful.

-- Religion and politics will not be discussed, unless it directly affects wildland fire or firefighters.
+- Religion and politics will not be discussed, unless your comment directly affects wildland fire or firefighters.

 - Criticizing firefighting tactics based on seeing a photo or a video is ridiculous.
 If you have a serious question and desire to learn, ask it.
 But don’t say a firefighter 1,000 miles away screwed up based on an image you saw.

 This site is not a democracy.
-One of our objectives is for it to be enjoyable for you and for the creator of the site.
-The administrator may remove any comment for his completely arbitrary or capricious reasons.
+One of our objectives is for it to be enjoyable for you — and for the site administrator, who may remove any comment for his completely arbitrary or capricious reasons.
 His site, his rules.
-Wildfire Today is not responsible for the accuracy of the comments of others, or the opinions expressed therein.
+Wildfire Today is not responsible for the accuracy of the comments of others, or the opinions expressed on this site.

 Suggestions for effective comments:

 - Be concise.
-Rambling bores people and they may move on well before they get to the end of a long comment.
+Rambling bores people and they will move on.

 - But not too concise.
-Just a few words saying you agree with something that another person wrote does not add to the overall discourse.
+Just a few words saying you agree with something another person wrote does not add to the discussion.

 - Extremely long paragraphs are hard to read.

 - Spelling and grammar.
 Multiple misspellings and grammar mistakes cause readers to tune out and lose respect for what you say.
 We may occasionally fix one just to be kind — or we may not.

 - Facts.
-Include facts and links to back up claims you make (prove your thoughts are credible and not pulled out of nowhere).
+Include facts and links to back up claims you make (show others that your thoughts are credible and not just pulled out of nowhere).